-Guidelines and recommendations published by government agencies can reduce the use of our products or product candidates.
+Guidelines and recommendations published by government agencies can reduce the use of our product candidates.

 Government agencies promulgate regulations and guidelines applicable to certain drug classes which may include our products and product candidates that we are developing.
 Recommendations of government agencies may relate to such matters as usage, dosage, route of administration and use of concomitant therapies.
-Regulations or guidelines suggesting the reduced use of certain drug classes which may include our products and product candidates that we are developing or the use of competitive or alternative products as the standard of care to be followed by patients and healthcare providers could result in decreased use of our products or product candidates or negatively impact our ability to gain market acceptance and market share.
-For example, Suboxone, which treats opioid addiction, has as one of its active ingredients an opioid, buprenorphine.
-Revisions to regulations or guidelines suggesting the reduced use of opioid drugs such as buprenorphine could result in decreased use of Suboxone.
+Regulations or guidelines suggesting the reduced use of certain drug classes which may include our products and product candidates that we are developing or the use of competitive or alternative products as the standard of care to be followed by patients and healthcare providers could result in decreased use of our product candidates or negatively impact our ability to gain market acceptance and market share.